Noem offers bills aimed at possible Keystone XL protests

-PIERRE, S.D. — South Dakota Gov. Kristi Noem said Monday that she’s proposing legislation before construction begins on the Keystone XL oil pipeline that would create a way to go after out-of-state money that funds pipeline protests.
+PIERRE, S.D. — South Dakota Gov. Kristi Noem said Monday that she’s proposing a new framework for oil pipeline construction before building starts on the Keystone XL pipeline, introducing legislation that would require companies behind such projects to chip in on protest-related expenses and create a way to go after the money of those who fund destructive demonstrations.

-The legislation would let the state follow such money and “cut it off at the source,” the Republican governor said in a statement.
-Noem would also set up a fund to cover extraordinary law enforcement costs that could come with intense pipeline opposition.
+Noem said she wants make sure there’s enough funding so local governments don’t bankrupt themselves during construction.
+She also wants officials to be able to aggressively pursue people who financially back violence and gain access to those funds as well.

-“I’m a supporter of property rights, freedom of speech and freedom of assembly.
-We should celebrate differences of opinion.
-But here in South Dakota, we will have the rule of law, because rioters do not control economic development in our state,” Noem said.
+The push comes late in the state’s 2019 legislative session, timing that critics panned.

 The American Civil Liberties Union of South Dakota said the legislation could infringe on free speech rights.